Gilded Plain

 Jump to navigation Jump to search

-The Gilded Plain is a broad corridor of prairie and savannah lying to the south of the Great Hazari Desert.
+The Gilded Plain is a broad corridor of prairie and savannah lying to the south of the Great Hazari Desert in Idiri.
 Spanning the central portion of Idiri, the plain supports a mix of farming and grazing and serves as a corridor for land-based trade routes between the northern and southern halves of the continent.
 Chief among these routes is the Gilded Road, which at its greatest extent connects the coastal cities of Niyone and Ulamba with Koumbasat.

 Geography